ttu-capstone-slack-knowledge-bot/Slack-bot/README.md

 - /testing - just a simple slash command to make sure modals and stuff work.
 Will probably take out soon.
 - /edit - Edits a term's definition in the database.
+- /add - Adds a term to the database

 Programming Guidelines/Practices: